ruchitamalviya/product-questions-answers-for-woocommerce/readme.txt

 = 1.1.1 =
 - Fix: Fixed the email not being sent for questions and answers
 - Dev: Added the emails for changes in the answers by site admin.

+= 1.2.0 =
+- Dev: Added the ability to approve / unapprove questions and a global setting to record questions as approved or unapprove.
+- Dev: Added some hooks to customize the plugin.